Standard Portable Toilet Rental in Gary

 Servicing Schedule with Holding Tank Capacity

 A single tank serves one full-time worker over seven to ten days.
-While the unit operates on a once-weekly pump-out cadence, high-traffic sites jump to a twice-weekly cadence.
-The vacuum truck returns for a full pump out on the same route truck path.
+Most jobsites run on a once-weekly pump-out cadence, but high-traffic locations jump to a twice-weekly cadence.
+The vacuum truck visits the same anchored spot on the route truck.

-A routine service visit covers a vacuum pump-out of the grey water after the technician runs a suction hose into the tank.
-Each visit includes fresh masking liquid, a deodorizer puck, and a disinfectant wipe-down.
-We handle event portable toilet rental for outdoor gatherings under contract.
+A routine visit covers a vacuum pump-out and disinfectant wipe-down for every portable toilet.
+The technician runs a suction hose into the tank to remove grey water, then adds masking liquid and a deodorizer puck.
+We provide event portable toilet rental for outdoor gatherings under contract for accelerated servicing.
 See PolyJohn standard portable restroom unit specifications.

 Standard Unit Questions